D&D Naming Conventions by Race: Complete Reference Guide

 Cade Brushgather

-Cade is a monosyllabic male halfling name, exemplifying the lightfoot tradition of simple, unpretentious given names.
-Brushgather follows the [Nature]+[Action] surname pattern, suggesting an ancestral occupation—a convention that ties halfling identity to practical skills rather than noble deeds.
+Cade is a monosyllabic male halfling name from the lightfoot tradition of simple, unpretentious given names.
+Brushgather follows the [Nature]+[Action] surname pattern, suggesting an ancestral occupation that ties halfling identity to practical skills rather than noble deeds.

 Seraphina Underbough

-Seraphina is unusually ornate for a halfling, reflecting the stout halfling tendency toward slightly more elaborate names.
-Underbough uses the [Preposition]+[Nature] structure common in halfling surnames, painting a picture of their preferred dwelling places beneath ancient trees and rolling hills.
+Seraphina is unusually ornate for a halfling, matching the stout halfling tendency toward slightly more elaborate names.
+Underbough uses the [Preposition]+[Nature] structure common in halfling surnames, suggesting dwelling places beneath ancient trees and rolling hills.

 Garret Hilltopple